Globoplox/cincle/README.md

 # Cincle

+This is an old pet project.
+I keep it for the sake of it.
+I used it here [globoplox/dice](https://github.com/Globoplox/dice/tree/master).

 Cincle is a layer added to the Lingo parser generator.
 It aim to help to build meaningfull ast by altering the parser, generating a default visitor, and extensibles nodes for each rules.